-Located in Austral Patagonia, Tierra del Fuego Island is shared by Chile and Argentina.
+Tierra del Fuego Island, in Austral Patagonia, is shared by Chile and Argentina.
 The island is a critical wintering site for several migratory shorebird species.
-On the Argentinean side of the island, the 220-kilometer (137-mile) long Atlantic Coastal Reserve of Tierra del Fuego became part of the Western Hemisphere Reserve Network in 1992.
-The reserve is also a Ramsar Wetland of International Importance, and is an officially designated Important Bird Conservation Area.
+On the Argentinean side of the island, the 220-kilometer (137-mile) long Atlantic Coastal Reserve of Tierra del Fuego is part of the Western Hemisphere Reserve Network.
+The reserve is also a Ramsar wetland of international importance, and is an officially designated Important Bird Conservation Area.

-Despite its official protected status, the reserve area is under stress from urban development, household waste at the feeding sites, and disturbance by dogs.
+Despite its official protected status, the reserve area is under stress from urban development.
+Household waste contaminates the feeding sites, and dogs disturb the birds.
 All of these conditions damage shorebird habitat.
 Local organization Asociación Ambiente Sur is leading efforts to create a network of four Urban Natural Reserves, protecting a total of 198 acres (80 hectares).
 Seacology is providing funding for infrastructure for the new Rio Grande reserve system.
-The Seacology grant will pay for fencing, bird watching platforms, and signage, as well as educational materials to engage the public in these important new reserves.
+The Seacology grant will pay for fencing, bird watching platforms, and signage.
+It will also fund as educational materials designed to engage the public in these important new reserves.